 How to Book a sailing trip in Belize with Raggamuffin Tours

-You can book the Raggamuffin tour by sending them a message through their website, or by walking into the Raggamuffin tour office in Caye Caulker.
-If you know the dates you want to take the tour then I recommend booking it in advance, as they do book up especially during peak season (mid-November to mid-May).
+To find out more information about Raggamuffin tours, read reviews, or book a tour visit their website or the tour office in Caye Caulker.
+If you knowf the dates you want to take the tour then I recommend booking it in advance, as they do book up especially during peak season (mid-November to mid-May).

 In typical fashion, I booked my trip to Belize only a few days before my flight departed.
 I contacted Raggamuffin right away to request the trip only to find out they were full.
 However, they advised me to visit the office when I arrived in Caye Caulker, in case someone canceled.
 It wasn’t until the last minute, literally minutes before they departed, that one person didn’t show up and I was able to take their spot.
 Thanks, Mark!

 The cost of the tour is $400 USD which is all-inclusive.
 You can pay part of this on credit card but they require you to pay at least $100 in cash.
 The cost of the tour covers everything, as they supply all food, booze, activities, and accommodations.